A VIDEO VERSION OF THIS GUIDE

 - Wait a few seconds until it is done uploading.

-- Switch the speaker on (or plug in headphones) and turn up the volume knob and you should hear two tones playing.
+- Switch your MEAP's speaker on (or plug in headphones) and turn up the volume knob and you should hear two tones playing.

 - Open the serial monitor by pressing the magnifying glass in the top right of the window.